Have a question about the MASTS Annual Science Meeting? Please feel free to get in touch via masts@st-andrews.ac.uk – we would love to hear from you.

 If you would like to get involved or have a query, please drop us an email.

-You can stay up to date by following us on Twitter or LinkedIn.
+You can stay up to date by joining our email list or following us on LinkedIn

 The event will take place in a variety of rooms in the Technology & Innovation Centre (TIC).
 A full access guide for the TIC is here.
 Including information regarding accessible toilet locations, lifts and outside access.
 Directly from the TIC “Events in the Technology & Innovation Centre: an A–Z Guide“